Diegoslourenco/users-api/README.md

 ## Documentation

-There is documentation following OpenAPI 3 standard and can be accessed at [`http://localhost:8080/swagger-ui/index.html`](http://localhost:8080/swagger-ui/index.html) while the application is running.
+There is documentation following OpenAPI 3 standard that can be accessed at [`http://localhost:8080/swagger-ui/index.html`](http://localhost:8080/swagger-ui/index.html) while the application is running.